Robert J. T. Joy: Establishing the university

 The new department would focus on those uniquely military portions of the curriculum.
 But only those truly unique aspects of the military environment.
 So while the Department of Military Medicine might cover the operational aspects of operating on a chemically or radiologically contaminated battlefield, for example, the effects of chemical agents at the cellular level would be taught in biochemistry, right alongside the Krebs cycle, or the effects of an arid or tropical environment on the body would be taught in human physiology.
 In this way, the school would integrate the military-unique aspects of the curriculum throughout the university, rather than adding it on as a separate topic, much as ROTC would have been in a civilian institution's undergraduate program.

-Joy also realized, as he developed his portion of the curriculum, that the University required a military commander for the students—responsible for their day to day discipline, as well as ensuring that the administrative minutia that required a commander's signature could be completed in a timely manner.
-Joy approached Sanford with the recommendation that he—Joy—should logically hold the position as the senior uniformed officer assigned to the institution.
+Joy also realized, as he developed his portion of the curriculum, that the University required a military commander for the students, responsible for their day-to-day discipline, as well as ensuring that the administrative minutiae that required a commander's signature could be completed promptly.
+Joy approached Sanford with the recommendation that Joy should logically hold the position as the senior uniformed officer assigned to the institution.
 He further argued that the position should be titled "Commandant," a term traditionally associated with military schools.
 Sanford quickly agreed, presented the concept to the Board of Regents, and obtained their approval.
 Joy could then begin recruiting a staff for the new department.